urbanware-org/qadrsc/README.md

 ## Details

 Usually, logging into a remote system using the root account via SSH is disabled on servers for security reasons.
-Instead, there is a separate user account to use for that purpose, e. g. `johndoe`.
+Instead, there is a separate user account to use for that purpose, e.g. `johndoe`.

 Now, if you use that user in combination via *rsync* or *scp*, you can't copy files in the remote `/root` or `/etc` directory, due to the fact, that `johndoe` does not have the permission to write to those locations.